- MeetMarket Projects 2013

 The Mini-MeetMarket is a unique opportunity produced by DFG for new and emerging documentary filmmakers to meet Executive Producers and pitch their idea in an intimate roundtable environment.

-We’re open to submissions from new and emerging directors and producers with a documentary or factual project for any or many platforms (see below for exactly what we mean).
+Submissions open in 2014 to new and emerging directors and producers with a documentary or factual project for any or many platforms (see below for exactly what we mean).

 Getting the right executive producer on board is for many filmmakers the first big step toward getting their film made.
-If your project is selected, you will attend a one-hour plenary session with top pitch trainer Christina Burnett, followed by a two-hour roundtable session with two execs who have been matched to you and your idea.
+If your project is selected, you will attend a one-hour plenary session with a top pitch trainer, followed by a two-hour roundtable session with two execs who have been matched to you and your idea.

-Up to 30 projects will be selected to take part in this event, and the successful projects will be notified by Friday 24th May 2013.
+Up to 30 projects will be selected to take part in this event, and the successful projects will be notified.

 You must be a Sheffield Doc/Fest delegate to take part.